YuranyUlchur/New_Taks/README.md

    	cd New_Taks

-3. Start the development server

-	    npx react-native start

-4. Run the app on a simulator or device
+3. Run the app on a simulator or device

-	    npx react-native run-ios
+	    react-native run-ios
 		o
-	    npx react-native run-android
+	    react-native run-android

 ### Authors ✍🏻